janhsimon/aem/readme.md

 - Vertex normals, tangents and bitangents for lighting and normal mapping
 - Single-channel UV coordinates for texture mapping
 - Separate index data to use with an index buffer
-- Standard PBR material system with base color, normal, occlusion, roughness and metalness maps
+- Standard PBR material system with base color, opacity, normal, roughness, metalness, occlusion and emissive information packed efficiently into three texture maps
-- Skeletal animations
+- Skeletal and node-based animations

 This repository contains:
 - `libaem`: A minimal and dependency-free C library that can load and animate *AEM* models efficiently
 - `converter`: A command-line tool that can convert GLB files into *AEM*s
-- `viewer`: A viewer application that illustrates how to load and render *AEM* models with `libaem` and OpenGL 3.3 and can be used to inspect *AEM* models
+- `viewer`: A viewer application that illustrates how to load and render *AEM* models with `libaem` and OpenGL 3.3 and can be used to inspect and debug *AEM* models

 # Specification